 BA Hons (University of Chichester)

 Delivered one day a week, you will study a range of modules which enable you to explore key aspects of childhood.
-This course will help students develop problem solving, critical analysis and independent thinking skills.
+This course will help you develop problem solving, critical analysis and independent thinking skills.
+The BA (Hons) Early Childhood (level 6 top up degree) is a one year full time course.

 This course builds on the Foundation Degree in Early Years and develops discussion around excellent practice, specifically exploring issues around leadership and management further.
-Students have access to excellent support and resources from both the College and the University of Chichester.
-Working in the sector alongside studying enables reflection and adds relevance to work as students develop skills of critical analysis.
+You will have access to excellent support and resources from both the College and the University of Chichester.
+Working in the sector alongside studying enables reflection and adds relevance to work as you develop skills of critical analysis.

 The University of Chichester is the awarding institution for this qualification.